merantix-momentum/squirrel-core/docs/usage/contribute.rst

 Tests
 -------------------------------------

 You can run tests by executing ``pytest``.
-Prior make sure that you installed the testing extras e.g. via ``pip install -e '.[dev,dask,gcp,torch,zarr]'``.
+Prior make sure that you installed the testing extras via ``pip install -e '.[dev,dask,gcp,torch,zarr]'``.